How To Prepare For Your Child Custody Hearing

 If a child states a preference to live with a parent who is ‘less strict,’ it won’t automatically mean the child’s preferred parent will be given custody.
 If there appears to be parental pressure, or if the child’s preference is intended to alienate one parent, a judge may not consider the child’s preference in the ultimate custody decision.

-Sometimes, a child may prefer a parent who cannot take care of the child or who might be abusive and threatening.
-Children may feel a sense of duty to one parent over another, despite their preferred parent being incapable of caring for the child.
+Sometimes, a child may prefer a parent who cannot take care of them or who might be abusive and threatening.
+This can even happen in cases where the parent has a DUI conviction, which complicates their ability to provide a stable environment.
+Children may still feel a strong sense of duty to this parent over the other, despite the fact that their preferred parent is incapable of caring for them in a safe and healthy way.
+The emotional ties can run deep, even when the circumstances aren’t in their best interest.

 All of these situations are difficult, which is why multiple factors are considered before custody arrangements are made.